 At Achieving Abilities we use this to support balance, core, and lower limb strength.
 We adapt it’s use in many ways, and will tailor it’s use to suit you!

 The Playball, is essentially a ‘smart ball’, allowing clients to play interactive games while performing a range of exercises for strength.
 This one is generally better suited to clients who require specific rehabilitation, or have limited function or mobility in a particular limb or hand.
 For example, individuals with Cerebral Palsy, injury, other physical disability including, but not limited to, stroke, brain injury.
+It acts as both a performance measuring tool for us, and a video game controller for the individual.

 It’s a great device for improving hand function, upper limb function and mobility, as well as lower limb control and strength.